act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 #### Failed Example 2

-The phone number `input` value doesn't match the `type` value.
-Its visual error indicator (the red color of the first `label` element) conveyed the presence of an error through color (hue) differences only.
+The "phone number" `input` value doesn't match the `type` value.
+Its visual error indicator (the red color of the first `label` element) conveys the presence of an error through color (hue) differences only.

 ```html
 <label for="phone_number" style="color:#dd0000">Phone number</label>